Skip to main content

 • Blood volume decreases when dehydrated, forcing your heart to beat faster to maintain cardiac output

-2. Heat Adaptation
+2. Heat adaptation

 • Low drift: Well adapted to current conditions